Some things you don’t want to hear:

 They asked me to pick the agent I interacted with from a dropdown.
 A dropdown!

 Was it some sort of bizarre test?
 What if I didn’t pick someone?
 Or what if I picked the wrong person?
-Should I have kept a list of every customer support interaction I ever had, just for moments like this?
+Was I supposed to remember the name of the person that helped me?

 And more importantly, how could they not know?
 Weren’t they trying to collect feedback for that specific interaction in the first place?